Khan Dowran VII

 and served the Emperor until his death at the Battle of Karnal.

 His brother, Muzaffar Khan, was the Mir-i-Atish (commander of the artillery), and the governor of Ajmer.

 Background

 Khwaja Asim was an Indian Muslim, who was born in 1672–73 in Agra, where his father Khwaja Qasim was living in retirement after giving up his job in the army.
-He was a member of the Naqshbandi Khwajazadah family which was of the Naqshbandi sect, and were natives of Agra.
+He was a member of the Naqshbandi Khwajazadah family, who were natives of Agra.
 He was an ethnic Hindustani.
 When Khwaja Asim grew to manhood, he along with his brothers went to the Deccan in search of employment, and entered the service of Prince Kam Bakhsh who took him into service and raised him as a mansabdar.
-One author asserts that Khwaja Asim had been a fellow play-fellow of prince Farrukhsiyar, but as he was at least eleven years older, this can hardly be correct.
+One author asserts that Khwaja Asim had been a play-fellow of prince Farrukhsiyar, but as he was at least eleven years older, this can hardly be correct.
 His intimacy with the Prince was founded, however, on joining him in wrestling, archery, riding, polo-playing and other war-like exercises, of which Farrukhsiyar was passionately fond.

 Ashub says that his ancestor, Khan Baha-ud-Din Naqshband, had been the Pir and Murshid of all Turan and Turkistan.